-This effects analysis evaluates the potential direct and indirect effects of Project activities on California tiger salamander, Crotch's bumble bee, and San Joaquin kit fox and their habitats compared to current baseline conditions.
+This effects analysis evaluates the potential direct and indirect effects of Project activities on California tiger salamander, Crotch's bumble bee, San Joaquin kit fox and western burrowing owl and their habitats compared to current baseline conditions.
 Direct effects are the immediate effects of the construction activities on these species or their habitats.
 Indirect effects occur later in time and may occur outside of the construction area but are reasonably certain to occur.